I AM a Grasshopper?

 We are never labelled as sinners in the bible, that is, those who are born again.
 We are called children of God with God’s “seed” or “nature in us.
 We are told if our nature is “sin” and we wilfully practice it, we are not from God, but Satan (1 John 3-4).

 The Corinthians who had so many issues, are labelled by the Apostle Paul as those who have inherited life, death, time and the entire world.
 Paul’s says they will one day judge angels.
 He labels the people, whose behavior is (in some areas) human and sinful, as “saints,” “new creations,” “reconciled to God,” and the very “righteousness of God.”
 He says they are “God’s light,” “God’s righteousness,” and “God’s temple.”
 He never says they are the worst of sinners.
 He says the opposite.
-He says they use to be that way, but now they are something different.
+He says they used to be that way, but now they are something different.

 Paul says the “gospel” was predestined for (not God’s glory), but theirs.
 He says they have the fellowship of the Son, and even have the Mind of Christ.
-Referring to us as a true definition (A tree is organic), the bible always labels us as Saints, holy, undefiled, light, righteousness, power and heirs etc.
+Referring to us as a true definition (A tree is organic), the bible always labels us as Saints, holy, undefiled, light, righteousness, power and heirs etc. It never labels a saint as a sinner, or as an unbeliever.

 For example, if I was in the military for a few years and earned the record for the “worst parachuter.”
 However, I left and have been working as a butler for 50 years, and yet, after all this time my worst record still stands.
 If that is the case I can say, “I am the worst parachuter.”
 Even though I am not presently in the military, or presently a parachuter, nor have been for 50 years, I can say in the present tense (I am the worst parachuter), but it refers to the past.
+Even if my record was replaced by a slightly worst record 30 years ago, I could still say, I am the worst parachuter, in the sense of a perfect example, representative or poster-boy.
+This is how Paul meant it.
+Thus, even after all these years, you hear drill sergeants yelling at recruits, don’t end up like, Oshea Davis, who was the worst parachuter.
+They will say this even though someone might have a worst record, because the name Oshea Davis became an infamous example for everyone to use.

-Since I have the record as the worst parachuter, then no one else can claim it.
-If they do they are delusional and a thief.
-Paul says God chose him specifically, as the worst sinner, to show off His grace and power.
-Thus, you cannot claim it for yourself, it belongs to Paul.
-Christians who do this are delusional, thieves and are acting like spiritual perverts.
-To claim to be the worst of sinners in the present tense today, would logically mean you are presently attacking and destroying the body of Jesus Christ, or something equally damming.
+Furthermore, to claim to be the worst of sinners in the present tense today, would logically mean you are presently attacking and destroying the body of Jesus Christ, or something equally damming.
 If that is truly you, then claim such a title so that I can avoid you.
 If not, then you are so delusional, I would also want to avoid you.

 Why do I need to explain basic grammar to adults who say they know the bible and can discern it?